 Learn a few words in Swahili

-It is advisable that you learn a few words and phrases in Swahili, which will be very helpful and appreciated by the children.
+It is advisable that you learn a few words and phrases in Swahili.
+The Swahili will be very helpful for your work as a volunteer in Tanzania and also appreciated by the children.
 If you can bring teaching aids such as flash cards, picture books, alphabet and number games, maps for school, we will greatly appreciate.
 We promise you that it will be an experience that you will never forget!

 * Schools in Tanzania are closed for 2 weeks in late April, during the month of August and December to January.

-Volunteer in Tanzania in our arts project.
-Through this project you will be in direct contact with children and teenagers passionate about dancing.
-You will support several dance schools that have been created with the objective of promoting the social, economic and cultural development of the African continent.
+Work with dance as a Volunteer in Tanzania in our arts project.
+With the dance project you will get in touch with children and teenagers passionate about dancing.
+As a volunteer in Tanzania, you will support several dance schools that have been created with the objective of promoting the social, economic and cultural development of the African continent.

-If you are passionate about dance, you will have the opportunity of putting your knowledge into practice by creating workshops and choreographies for Tanzanian dancers.
+If you are passionate about dance, you will have the opportunity to put your knowledge into practice.
+As a volunteer in Tanzania, you can even create workshops and choreographies for Tanzanian dancers.
 You will see that Tanzanians will be very interested in learning new dance techniques.
 What’s more, you will learn African dance and the most important rituals of tribe dances.
-You can also use dance for teaching with educative purposes in local schools and orphanages.
+As a volunteer in Tanzania, you can also teach dance for educative purposes in local schools and orphanages.
 You will see that in Tanzania, the dance is the air, the African rhythm.

 Volunteer in Tanzania in our project to empower women.
 This is a center that offers temporary residence, education and vocational training to young single mothers and girls below the age of 18 years, together with their children.
 These girls have suffered from early pregnancy, forced child marriage, human trafficking, poverty, abuse, and a lack of education.
-The objective of the center is to train these young women in different vocational fields to empower them for employment and self-reliant projects.
+As a volunteer in Tanzania, you will support the center’s work training these young women in different vocational fields in order to empower them for employment and self-reliant projects.
 Moreover, the center has a nursery and primary school for their children education.

-Since the center progress depends on the support coming from outside, your contribution is very important.
+Since the center progress depends on the support coming from outside, your contribution as a volunteer in Tanzania is very important.
 Bringing support material with you is highly recommended.
-You will be able to support them with marketing and fundraising, psychological support to women, English and computer teaching, kitchen and tailoring teaching and children teaching and care.
+As a women empowerment volunteer in Tanzania, you will support them with marketing and fundraising, psychological support to women, English and computer teaching, kitchen and tailoring teaching and children teaching and care.

-Your week will never be boring as there is a lot for you to do.
+Your week will never be boring as there is a lot for you to do as a volunteer in Tanzania.
 Get ready for a lot of different experiences.
 We are sure you will love it.

-Volunteer on innovation in Tanzania.
+Volunteer in Tanzania on innovation and sustainable development.
 You can work in several projects related to the natural resources conservation and sustainable development of Tanzania.
-Therefore, projects are available in several areas: sustainable agriculture, climate change, renewable energies, rural communities development and industrial design.
+You can work in several areas as volunteer in Tanzania: sustainable agriculture, climate change, renewable energies, rural communities development and industrial design.

 Find your project on sustainable development

-The most suitable project for each volunteer will be defined depending on their background and expertise and tasks will be defined according to the project.
+The most suitable project for each volunteer in Tanzania will be defined depending on their background and expertise and tasks will be defined according to the project.